What We Know About Omicron in New York

-New York is one of a handful of states where cases of the worrisome new Omicron variant have been detected in the U.S. On Thursday night, Governor Kathy Hochul and Mayor Bill de Blasio announced that five New Yorkers had confirmed Omicron cases, four of them in New York City.
+New York is one of a handful of states where cases of the worrisome new Omicron variant have been detected in the U.S. On Saturday, Governor Kathy Hochul announced that there were eight cases in the state, seven of them in New York City.
 Those are likely to be the first of many in the state, which had already been experiencing a surge in COVID-19 cases from the Delta variant.
 Below is what we know about the arrival and spread of Omicron in New York.

-All five of the known Omicron cases in New York State thus far have been found downstate.
-Four were in New York City: two people in Queens, one in Brooklyn, and another in an as of yet unidentified borough.
-The fifth case was a 67-year-old woman in Suffolk County on Long Island who had been to South Africa and was at least partially vaccinated.
-Specifics about the other cases were not yet made available.
+All eight known Omicron cases in New York State thus far have been found downstate.
+Seven were in New York City, three of which were identified at Mount Sinai.
+Another three were identified by the Pandemic Response Lab and one was confirmed by the Department of Health.
+Another case was a 67-year-old woman in Suffolk County on Long Island who had been to South Africa and was at least partially vaccinated.
+None of the cases are believed to be related to the Anime NYC convention attended by a visitor from Minnesota who later tested positive for Omicron.
+“The Omicron variant is here, and as anticipated we are seeing the beginning of community spread,” State Health Commissioner Dr. Mary T. Bassett said.
+“We continue to work closely with our partners at the national, state, and local levels.
+At this time, we do not know how quickly Omicron will spread or how severe the symptoms of Omicron will be.”

 Governor Hochul stressed on Thursday that the newly detected cases were “not a cause for major alarm.”
-Hochul, who declared a state of emergency in the state a week ago, citing rising COVID cases and the possible arrival of Omicron, did not announce any new public-health measures in response to the detection of the new variant.
-Both she and Mayor de Blasio said that while New Yorkers should assume Omicron is spreading in the community, the state and city are in a much better position to handle a new variant than at previous points in the pandemic.
+Hochul, who declared a state of emergency in New York a week ago, citing rising COVID cases and the possible arrival of Omicron, did not announce any new public-health measures in response to the cases of the new variant.
+Both she and Mayor de Blasio said then that while New Yorkers should assume Omicron is spreading in the community, the state and city are in a much better position to handle the threat than at previous points in the pandemic.
 “We’ve got this,” Hochul said.
 De Blasio encouraged people to mask up indoors and in public, and urged anyone who hasn’t yet been vaccinated to finally do so.

 Minnesota Omicron case has link to New York City anime convention